All Episodes

 Does that just make you uncomfortable?

-Does that make you come uncomfortable?
+Does that make you uncomfortable?

 I know people for whom those things mean very different things.

-Um to me, ultimately, what I hear in so many is a desperate desire for equality and equal rights in standing up for Palestinian human rights.
+And to me, ultimately, what I hear in so many is a desperate desire for equality and equal rights in standing up for Palestinian human rights.

 I am in favor of defunding the police.

-As mayor New York City would arrest Benjamin Netanyahu.
+As mayor, New York City would arrest Benjamin Netanyahu.

 And then it comes to making buses free and universal child care.

-Increasing the top corporate tax rate of New York to match that of New Jersey, that raises five billion dollars, and increasing income taxes on the top one percent of New Yorkers who make a million dollars or more a year by two percent.
+And increasing income taxes on the top 1% of New Yorkers who make a million dollars or more a year by 2%.

-City run grocery stores, I've proposed a pilot program of one store in each borough.
+City-run grocery stores, I've proposed a pilot program of one store in each borough.

 These are five stores in total.